vlajos/vlajos.github.io/_posts/2015-07-02-add-browserstack-session-link-to-jenkins.md

 session's link to it.

 We asked Browserstack's support.
-They told us that we could access the remote session's id and with that id we could also get the session's url using Browserstack's REST API.
+They told us that we could access the remote session's id and with that id, we could also get the session's url using Browserstack's REST API.

 Getting the webdriver session's data:
 {% highlight javascript %}